cancerberoSgx/termgui/README.md

 sh bin/watch # tests in watch mode

+## Element attributes

+Some high level element attributes implemented:

+### style-cascade

+By default, children inherit parent style.
+If element.get_attribute('style-cascade') == 'prevent' it won't happen - this is the children won't be affected by its parent style and only its own is rendered.

+### focusable, focused and screen.focus.keys, focus, blur

+elements with focusable attribute will be able to be focused when user press focus keys (configurable in screen.focus.keys ).
+By default screen.focus.keys ==  { next: ['tab'], prev: ['S-tab'] }.

+focusable elements will emit "focus" and "blur" events

+When focused, the attribute focused will be true and the element is able to receive "action" event (see actionable, action-keys below)

+### actionable, action-keys, action

+this is useful to implement actionable widgets like buttons that, when focused, can emit "action" events when certain keys are pressed (by default ENTER)

+focused elements with attribute "actionable" will emit "action" events if user press action-keys (enter by default) when they are focused.
+Action keys can be configured globally using screen.action.keys or by element with attribute action-keys.
+Both could be a string or array.

+### enterable, entered, change, input, escape, escape-keys

+This is useful to implement textarea / textinput widgets for which we don't want to trigger focus or action events when user is writing text.
+When an enterable element (that also should be focusable) receives "action" it is set to "entered" mode. (whey you are writing text, you want TAB S-tab, enter, etc to actually insert characters and don't emit "focus" "action", etc events...)

+When an element is on this mode (only one at a time) the rest of the elements will stop receiving common events like focus or action until it leaves the entered mode. .
+This could happen programmatically or by receiving "escape" event, by default pressing ESC will provoke "escape" event which will set entered = false and enable normal events again (like focus, action, etc).
+When entered==true, the entered element will listen for input independently and emit "input" events.

+the enter event by default is provoked by "action" (enter) so it can be configured individually using action-keys.

+the escape event by default pressing "escape" can be configurable per element using attribute escape-keys (just like action-keys)

+TODO: configure to better play with focus: enter-on-focus to automatically "entered" without "action" and automatically "escape" on "blur" (focus will keep working on this case).
+Also is not clear how escape plays with change

 ## Performance notes

  * disabling renderer buffer speeds up rendering about 30%: `screen.renderer.no_buffer = true`.
 Genereally don't needed in production.